-Help students affected by the Coronavirus pandemic.
+Help students affected by unexpected financial emergencies.

 Since the start of the pandemic, we’ve seen up to four times the usual number of student requests for emergency financial support.
 The knock-on effect of Covid-19 has meant many students are now facing serious financial hardship.

 Staff in Student Support Services have been working tirelessly to help as many students as possible.
 But as we all continue to face the challenges of a global pandemic, we know more students will need urgent financial support in the weeks and months ahead.